thorium-design/flora/content/page/index.md

 ---
 seo_title: Flora Wilde Designs | Event Florist & Occasional Deliveries
 seo_description: ''
-banner_text: Delivering Saturday, May 30th
+banner_text: Delivering Monday, June 8th
 order_price: "$25-$45"
 delivery_times: Deliveries will be made between 9am-7pm

 ---
-# Ordering for this week is now closed.
-Thank you!

 # Hand Wrapped Flowers To Your Porch!
+Limited availability this week, order soon!

 _<slot name="banner" />_

 _Small Wrapped Bouquet: $25 (4-5 featured blooms)
 Large Wrapped Bouquet: $45 (8 featured blooms)_

-**_Options for custom orders are available Email, call or text us to inquire!_**
+**_Options for custom orders are available.
+Email, call or text us to inquire!_**

 **_Call/Text: (916) 258-5590_**

 **_Email: florawildedesigns@gmail.com_**

-#### Order by Wednesday night, May 27th.
+#### Order by Friday night, June 5th.

 \***We deliver to Roseville, Rocklin, Lincoln, Loomis, Penryn and Newcastle porches.**

-Bouquets and arrangements will be florist’s choice of whatever is fresh and available each week.
+Wrapped bouquets will be florist’s choice of whatever is fresh and available each week.
+We promise they will be beautiful!

 ####